 Ryan Ermey: A free case of beer just for filing your taxes?
 It sounds like a deal, right?
 Well, maybe not.
 Stick around.

 Ryan Ermey: We are back.
 And before we go, Sandy and I are going to bring to you another edition of Deal or No Deal.
 And I'm going to go first, because I have a deal that I teased in the opening segment.
-In a joint action, the three national credit reporting agencies in the United States, that's Equifax, Experian, and TransUnion, have announced that they will be offering free weekly credit reports to all Americans from now until April 2021.
+In a joint action, the three national credit reporting agencies in the United States, that's Equifax (opens in new tab), Experian (opens in new tab), and TransUnion (opens in new tab), have announced that they will be offering free weekly credit reports to all Americans from now until April 2021.

 Ryan Ermey: This took effect April 20th.
 So you've missed out on a month of this already.
 I'm sure some of our listeners are all over this, but the deal is you used to be able to get one report from each bureau, every 12 months, and now you can get it once a week.
 And this is a deal, because checking your credit reports and monitoring them is a really good way to stay on top of your credit.
 What should we be looking out for here, Sandy?
 I think you know a lot of the usual culprits.